Follower-Roller: Design Arrangements

 Follower-Roller Design Arrangements

-When the Follower-Profile is circular, we give it the term Follower-Roller.
+When the Follower-Profile is circular, we use the term Follower-Roller.

 The Follower-Part, or Follower, is the part in the cam-system that supports the Follower-Roller.